RuSaG0/vue3-bottom-sheet/README.md

 - Using v-model instead of ref & .open() .close() from parent & defineExpose() from child
 - Bug fix that it is possible to reopen the modal during the close animation.
-- In progress: delete from DOM while bottom sheet is hidden
+- delete from DOM while bottom sheet is hidden

 ## Props